carlosperate/microbit-dev-env/README.md

 #### Flashing to the micro:bit
 You can simply copy the MicroPython hex into your micro:bit USB drive.

-To simplify the process and be able to load MicroPython with or without an additional Python program, [uflash](https://github.com/ntoll/uflash/) has been included with a wrapper script.
+To simplify the process and be able to load MicroPython with or without an additional Python program, [uflash](https://github.com/ntoll/uflash/) (by [Nicholas Tollervey](https://github.com/ntoll)) has been included with a wrapper script.
 So, from the host operating system you can run the following if you have Python (2 or 3) installed.

 To load only the new MicroPython simply run this script: